 There is nothing like a hard freeze to test the integrity of your plumbing system in your home or business.
 However, instead of leaving it to chance, take preventative measures to ensure you’ll get through the winter without water heater, water faucet, sewer line or water pipe issues.
 By contacting a commercial plumbing professional, you can avoid the frantic call to an emergency plumber this winter.

 Valley Fire Protection Systems is pleased to announce that it has been selected to design and install complete fire protection systems in a massive new tire distribution facility being built in Wilmington, IL.

 Knowing how to use fire protection equipment correctly can save lives.
-We’ve organized sessions for our clients teaching them how to properly use fire extinguishers to protect themselves.
+We’ve organized client on-site training sessions for our clients teaching them how to properly use fire extinguishers to protect themselves.

 The Institute of Real Estate Management (IREM) presented Valley Fire Protection Systems with its prestigious 2014 Community Service Award during its tenth annual PREMIER Awards at Chicago’s historic Drake Hotel on March 7.
 The Community Service Award recognizes an organization that has provided outstanding contributions to the community they serve and enhanced the reputation of the real estate industry.

-Our inspectors received Diesel fire pump & controller training.
-What to look for on an inspection, what maintenance and service needs to be performed on diesel fire pumps and what the standard operating procedures are for diesel fire pumps.
+Valley personnel engage in training on what maintenance and service needs to be performed on diesel fire pumps and what the standard operating procedures are for diesel fire pumps.